 Amy Rivers Interview about Kathryn Mattingly’s latest release: http://www.amyrivers.com/blog/an-interview-with-kathryn-mattingly

 In Olivia’s Ghost Jackson and Olivia Porter’s daughter Ava is thrown overboard during a squall on Puget Sound.
-In a flash of lightning Livy sees someone on a nearby boat pull something from the water.
-No one comes forward with their child, nor do they recover a body, yet Livy clings to the believe that their daughter was rescued.
-Jackson believes his wife is mentally unstable and falls into dysfunctions of his own.
+In a flash of lightning Livy sees a nearby boat pull someone from the water and believes their daughter was rescued.
+Jackson thinks his wife is mentally unstable and falls into dysfunctions of his own.
 Their marriage is soon torn apart and Livy flees to the Oregon Coast where she encounters a legendary ghost-child in the lighthouse manned by her father.
-She begins to wonder if Jackson is right about her mental instability as she bonds with the ghost, who has a message about Ava.
-It is as if the squall from nowhere came to reside within them, as life unfolds into nightmares of their own making…
+She fears Jackson is right about her mental instability when she bonds with the ghost, who has a message about Ava.
+It is as if the squall from nowhere came to reside within them, as life unfolds into nightmares of their own making.

 “An immensely talented writer, Kathryn Mattingly (BENJAMIN, JOURNEY), has a new novel out.
 I was lucky enough to get an advance copy of OLIVIA’S GHOST and can say this is an absolute must read…” Joseph Falank, author of An Unexpected Visit & Seeing www.josephfalank.com

-In Journey, Kylie Hudson finds herself reliving a past that haunts her and fearing a future that seems unclear.
-Her runaway teenaged sister has met an untimely death from cancer, and her few possessions have been delivered to Kylie in a teakwood chest.
-An enclosed letter reveals that her sister has a young daughter, who would be Kylie’s niece.
-Kylie begins a quest to discover who is the father of her sister’s child, whom Kylie would like to raise as her own.
-She seeks out the doctor who sent the teakwood chest.
+In Journey, Kylie Hudson revisits a past that haunts her while fearing a future that seems unclear.
+Her runaway teenaged sister has met an untimely death, and her few possessions have been delivered to Kylie in a teakwood chest.
+An enclosed letter reveals that her sister has a young daughter.
+Kylie wants to adopt her niece, but first she must uncover who the father is.
+She seeks out the doctor who sent the chest.
 He lives on a boat in Maui and is also a published poet.
 Kylie is soon inexplicably drawn to this man, which further threatens her already troubled marriage.
-Caught up in a web of secrets and lies about her sister’s past and her own present, Kylie must sort it all out to move forward…
+Caught up in a web of secrets and lies about her sister’s past and her own present, Kylie must sort it all out to move forward.

 “Journey is about truth and lies, about relationships and life’s surprises.
 Reading Kathryn Mattingly’s work is like digging in a goldmine as word-by-word the reader uncovers more about what happened in the past to affect the present and shape the future of these very real and complex characters.
 This book makes you think.
 This book is what literature is all about…” Ina Schroders-Zeeders, author of Veritas, Amor & Roads inaweblogisback.wordpress.com